 Here at Nuchido we take a different approach to boosting NAD+ levels.
 We appreciate that NAD+ decline as we age is a multi-faceted issue that cannot just be fixed by one substance.
 With a background in cellular aging our scientists have worked for many years studying the best possible formulations to provide long term sustainable benefits.
 In order to understand how our product differs from a simple precursor we must appreciate what actually occurs to our cellular NAD+ levels as we age.

 In older cells there is more DNA and cellular damage, more inflammation and therefore older cells require higher levels of repair.
 Consequently, older cells use more NAD+ and are producing more waste nicotinamide (NAM).
 In addition to this, the efficiency of the salvage pathway which is responsible for recycling waste NAM back into fresh NAD+ declines with age.
 This is due to declining levels of the NAMPT enzyme which powers this process.

 Overall, as we age our cells use more NAD+ than they can make or recycle.
 Therefore, all the repair and maintenance pathways within the cell are fighting over the dwindling supply of NAD+.
-This leads to many of the signs of ageing such as energy loss and increased recovery time.
+This leads to many of the signs of aging such as energy loss and increased recovery time.

 Key Points to remember